 Her exhibition Splash!
-A Century of Swimming & Style is open at the Design Museum in London from 28th March - 17th August.
-Oliver Wainwright gave it 4 stars in the Guardian, and you can read more about it here and here
+A Century of Swimming & Style ran at the Design Museum in London and considered the role of design in shaping our relationship with water over the last 100 years.
+Oliver Wainwright gave it 4 stars in The Guardian, and you can read more about it here and here.

 Amber is an Associate Curator at the British Textile Biennial, and is the host of their Cloth Cultures podcast, where she speaks to artists, historians, makers, and scientists to shed light on our textile history, delving into the stories of the objects, people and places that inspire the Biennial programme.